nichui/2020-fall-cs160-teamspiritworld/README.md

     * The path MUST BE the path to the selenium unzipped contents, NOT the jar file itself
 * Selenium archive link and version I used: http://selenium-release.storage.googleapis.com/index.html?path=3.9/ After setting up the development environment, run the example Java program from https://github.com/SeleniumHQ/selenium/wiki/Getting-Started

+**Manual Testing**
+In addition to automated testing, the team also did some manual testing by clicking the links on the navigation bar, registering, logging in, and adding new resources.
+Other manual testing included leaving a review on a resource, deleting a review on that resource, and adding new images.

 External links that may be helpful: https://www.selenium.dev/documentation/en/